robertrossmann/vscode-remedy/resources/terminal/readme.md

 ## Installation

-Download the _Terminal.profile_ file from the [latest release assets][github-releases] on Github or from this directory and open it.
+Download the _Remedy.terminal_ file from the [latest release assets][github-releases] on Github or from this directory and open it.
 It will get added to your Terminal's profiles from where you can make this profile the default one - all subsequent Terminal windows will then use this profile.

 After the intallation you will likely want to fix/change the following settings: